My Friend Ganesha: Box office

-According to Box Office India, the film earned ₹ 1.08 crore worldwide and labelled it a "box office flop".
-Trade analyst Taran Adarsh worte that "businesswise, the film could've done with a far more aggressive promotion and a better release period [ideally, it should've released during the summer vacations.
+According to Box Office India, the film earned ₹ 1.59 crore worldwide and labelled it a "box office flop".
+Trade analyst Taran Adarsh wrote that "businesswise, the film could've done with a far more aggressive promotion and a better release period [ideally, it should've released during the summer vacations.
 Not now, when the schools have re-opened]."

 Critical response

 Sukanya Verma of Rediff.com gave the film 1.5 out of 5, writing, "At the end of the day, films like My Friend Ganesha just end up making one's blood boil.
 They aren't cute.
 They are certainly not clever.
 But kids are.
 And they deserve better."
 Anupama Chopra of India Today wrote, "This could have been a fun revenge-of-the-nerd story but director Rajiv S. Ruia makes a mess of it.
 The animation is tacky, the performances are laughably bad and the script is too juvenile to engage even a child.
 Indeed, My Friend Ganesha requires some celestial intervention itself."
 Taran Adarsh of IndiaFM gave the film 2.5 out of 5, praising the performances and animation but criticising writing by calling it "half-baked" and the only "sore point" in the film.